Critical behavior of lattice gauge theory Rydberg simulators from effective Hamiltonians: Phase diagram

-When $\Omega = 0$, the diagonal part of the Hamiltonian is in the Large-$D$ phase for $\Delta < 0$, the RDW phase for $0 < \Delta < 2V_2$, and the AFM phase for $\Delta > 2V_2$.
-The RDW phase has high degeneracy with states $\ket{\ldots, \pm 1, 0, \pm 1, 0, \ldots}$.
-When $\Omega$ is turned on a little, the RDW phase splits into the ferromagnetic RDW (FRDW) phase (\ket{\ldots, 1, 0, 1, 0, \ldots} or \ket{\ldots, -1, 0, -1, 0, \ldots}) and paramagnetic RDW (PRDW) phase ($\langle \hat{L}^z_i \rangle = 0$ but $\langle (\hat{L}^z_i)^2 \rangle = 1$ on even or odd sites).
-The critical line between FRDW and PRDW is an Ising critical line.
+The existence of the ordered phases in each parameter regime can be understood from the classical limit.
+When $\Omega = 0$, the Hamiltonian~\ref{eq:effectiveham2legNN} is diagonal.
+By comparing the energy density of the possible orders, one knows that the system is in the large-$D$ phase ($\ket{\ldots,0,0,0,0,\ldots}$) for $\Delta < 0$, in the RDW phase ($\ket{\ldots, \pm 1, 0, \pm 1, 0, \ldots}$) for $0 < \Delta < 2V_2$, and in the AFM phase ($\ket{\ldots, +1, -1, +1, -1, \ldots}$) for $\Delta > 2V_2$.
+Because $0< R < R'$ independent of $\Delta$ or $\Omega$, the $(\hat{L}_i^z)^2(\hat{L}_{i+1}^z)^2$ interaction term dominates and even or odd sites should be empty to minimize the interaction energy.
+Then the large-$D$ phase is favored for positive $D$ and the RDW phase is favored for negative $D$ with small magnitude.
+When $D = -\Delta$ is negative with large magnitude, $(L_i^z)^2 = 1$ is preferred for each site, and the positive $R$ picks out the AFM phase.
+The RDW phase at $\Omega = 0$ has exponentially large degeneracy.
+When $\Omega$ is turned on a little, an equal superposition of $\ket{+1}$ and $\ket{-1}$ is favored in the presence of the operator $\hat{U}^+_i + \hat{U}^-_i$, so the PRDW phase shows up.
+In the presence of quantum fluctuations ($\Omega > 0$), the NNN nonzero spin states can also interact via the middle spin in a perturbative way.
 One can perform degenerate perturbation theory for small $\Omega$ and obtain an effective Ising model on even or odd sites:

 with